 Mercer Mayer (born Little Rock, Arkansas, 1943) is a children’s book author and illustrator.
 He has written and/or illustrated more than 300 books.
 He is known for his many books about his Little Critter character.
 However, he has illustrated works by other authors, including John D. Fitzgerald’s The Great Brain Series.
 Children could visit his SUPER website, including videos, activities, games, and coloring sheets, at: Little Critter.

-Jane O’Connor (born New York, New York, 1947) is an editor and a children’s author.
+Jane O’Connor (born New York, New York, 1947) is an editor and a children’s author of at least 70 books.
 She is most famous for writing the Fancy Nancy books.
 She also writes the Nina, Nina, Ballerina books and a host of well-written nonfiction books.
 Children can visit the AMAZING Fancy Nancy website at: Jane O’Connor.

-Jane Langton (born Boston, Massachusetts, 1922; died Lincoln, Massachusetts, December 22, 2018) wrote and illustrated books for children.
+Jane Langton (born Boston, Massachusetts, 1922; died Lincoln, Massachusetts, December 22, 2018) wrote and illustrated at least 30 books for children.
 She is well-known for her Hall Family Chronicles and her Homer Kelly Mysteries.
 The Fledgling, a book from the Hall Family Chronicles, was a 1981 Newbery Honor Book.